smruti001/Awesome_project/readme.txt

-This is the Read me file for awesome project
+This is readme file of my super awesome project
 Added this second line to Readme.txt file